hhu-rapp/rapp-tool/README.md

 ## How it internally works

-1. Loads `superx` SQLite database.
+1. Loads SQLite database.
-2. SQL query on `superx` database to obtain a new database.
+2. SQL query on database to obtain a new database.
 3. One column of the new database is the target label.
 The rest are training data.
 The last column is by default the target.
 4. With a given list of categorical columns, those are then one-hot encoded.
 5. With the predefined type of the supervised learning task, respective supervised learning algorithms are used.
 The data is ran through a Machine Learning Pipeline.